How do the Regulations apply to marketing by electronic mail?

 We will collect email addresses or mobile phone numbers as part of a competition.
 Could this be considered as being ‘in the course of negotiations for the sale of a product and service’?

 It depends – on the context and on what you tell the person when you collect their details.
 If a competition is part of an inducement to raise interest in a product or service, there might be some cases where this forms part of the negotiations for a sale.
 However, if you are unclear about what you will do with someone’s email address or mobile phone number when you collect those details, or if you are clear but your reasons are not readily accessible, you are unlikely to be able to rely on the ‘soft opt-in’.
 If you have collected someone’s name with their email address or mobile phone number (or both) and you have not been clear about what you are going to do with that information, you may also breach the first data protection principle.

-For more information on how to comply when collecting contact details, see our guidance on direct marketing (pdf).
+For more information on how to comply when collecting contact details read:

 Third-party electronic mailing lists